torvalds/linux/Documentation/driver-api/gpio/bt8xxgpio.rst

 GPIO pin and solder that to some tiny wire.
 As the chip package really is tiny there are some advanced soldering skills needed in any case.

-The physical pinouts are drawn in the following ASCII art.
+The physical pianaluts are drawn in the following ASCII art.
 The GPIO pins are marked with G00-G23::

                                            G G G G G G G G G G G G     G G G G G G